dutoitc/tatoo/README.md

 # tatoo
 TAlend deployment TOOls, (or something like Tool Acting on Talend Open Operations), a command-line client to operate on Talend environement to install, start/stop, deploy, uninstal undeploy and monitor a Talend application.
+Tatoo supports Talend 6.4, but should work with Talend 6.x

 # Conventions
 - Nexus releases are stored/read in repositories/releases